aryama-ray/yarn-comic-SDXL-DreamboothLora/README.md

 - Fine-tuned SDXL with a dataset of yarn-style illustrations
 - Ensures all generated panels reflect a consistent handcrafted aesthetic

-### 2. Comic Frog Character Identity
+### 2. Comic Frog Character Consistency
-- Separate LoRA fine-tuning with a dataset of a custom frog character
+- Separate LoRA fine-tuning with a class dataset of a custom frog character
 - Maintains character continuity across multiple panels

 ## 🔧 Workflow (Current Implementation)